Understanding the Google BigQuery Interface: A Guide

 To view datasets in a project, go to the Explorer pane and select the project.
 Click the arrow next to the project name to expand and see available datasets.
 You can browse datasets, including public and starred datasets, and view detailed information about them.

 Once you expand a dataset in the Explorer pane, click on it to reveal its contents, including tables, views, and functions.
-By selecting a table, you can explore its metadata, view structure, or perform actions such as querying or exporting the data directly from the interface.
+By selecting a table and entering its name, you can explore its metadata, view structure, or perform actions like querying or exporting the data directly from the interface.

-To view a table’s schema and structure, select the table from the Explorer pane.
-The ’Details’ pane will display the table’s schema, listing columns, data types, and other relevant information, such as partitioning and clustering details, if applicable.
+Select the table from the Explorer pane to view a table's schema and structure.
+The 'Details' pane will display the table's schema, listing columns, data types, and other relevant information, such as partitioning and clustering details, if applicable.

 You can quickly preview a table's data by selecting the table and clicking the Preview tab in the Details pane.
 This allows you to view a sample of the data without running a full query, making it easier to inspect the content of large datasets.